shxvang/noor/README.md

 - 🌟 **Filerobot Image Editor**: A lightweight and powerful image editor with essential tools for image manipulation.
 - ⚡ **Vite**: Lightning-fast development server with hot module replacement (HMR).
 - 🚀 **SWC**: A super-fast JavaScript and TypeScript compiler for optimized builds.
+- 🔹 **Tauri**: Build smaller, faster, and more secure desktop applications.
 - 🎯 **React**: Modern UI framework for building scalable, maintainable applications.
 - 📦 Out-of-the-box configuration to get started quickly.